-A periodic risk assessment is an integral component of a comprehensive, standards-based information security and risk management program.
+A periodic risk assessment is an integral component of a comprehensive, standards-based information security program.
 If you aren't performing risk assessments and aren't routinely following up on remediation tasks as part of a continuous improvement program, your security program almost certainly has significant flaws.

 Are all your departments with high-risk data in compliance with relevant federal and state regulations as well as best practices?

 In local government, the standard model used makes the Information Technology department almost entirely responsible and accountable for information and cybersecurity.
 The CIO or IT Director becomes the defacto risk manager and takes on risk without the informed consent of the governing body and executive management.
 This is not a good practice and it is not recommended by any accepted security standard, framework, or set of best practices.
 Oversight of cybersecurity and responsibility for determining risk appetite belongs to the governing body and executive management, not an IT Director, CIO, or mid-level staff members.

 We have developed proprietary risk assessments that measure your enterprise policies, procedures, and practices against HIPAA, ISO/IEC 27001, and the NIST Cybersecurity Framework as well as CJIS for law enforcement operations in addition to other frameworks and statutory requirements.